 Let’s go for a hike

-Unfortunately, the La Luz trailhead is a few miles from the where the tram descends, so we had two options for our route.
+Unfortunately, the La Luz trailhead is a few miles from where the tram descends, so we had two options for our route.
 The first choice was to park at the La Luz trailhead.
 This would allow us to hike to the summit and ride the tram down, but then we’d need to walk a few extra miles back to the car afterward.
-Or, we go with option #2 – parking at the tram parking lot.
+Alternatively, we could go with option #2 – parking at the tram parking lot.
 This choice meant we’d absorb those extra few miles at the beginning of our hike, but we’d be completely done as soon as we rode the tram back down the mountain.

 To get to the summit, we’d simply need to take the Tramway (#82) trail for the first 2.3 miles of this journey, then join the La Luz (#137) trail for the remaining 5.7 miles to the summit.
 Easy peasy!